-After 2-3 weeks of food tracking and sugar testing, you should have a fairly good idea of what food work for your body.
-Use this list as the basis of your gestational pregnancy diet.
+After 2-3 weeks of food tracking and sugar testing, you should have a fairly good idea of what food works for your body.
+Use the food list you’ve created to start your gestational diabetes meal plan.

-I wrote a list of food that worked well for my body and just rotated them.
-I got a bit boring occasionally, but it worked.
+As I found food that worked, I wrote a list of food that worked well for my body and just rotated them.
+It got a bit boring occasionally, but it worked.

 2. If you are going to try a new food, plan the diet modifications in advance.

-Once you stabilize your numbers, you kind of get a feel for what will work and what won’t.
-Everyone’s body’s react to sugar differently, so what may work for other’s may not work for you.
+Once you stabilize your numbers with your food tracking and sugar tracking, you kind of get a feel for food will work for your gestational diabetes diet.
+Everyone’s body reacts to sugar differently, so what may work for other’s may not work for you.